dougbtv/dougbtv.github.io/_posts/2017-11-30-kubernetes-ipv6.markdown

 ansible-playbook -i inventory/vms.local.generated -e "@./inventory/extravars.yml" kube-install.yml
 ```

-You now should SSH to the master, and if you please, check out the status of the cluster with `kubectl get nodes` and/or `kubectl cluster-info`.
+SSH into the master, if you created it above, use the handy `jumphost.sh`.

+Just double check things are [coming up Milhouse](https://www.youtube.com/watch?v=M67E9mpwBpM) Check out the status of the cluster with `kubectl get nodes` and/or `kubectl cluster-info`.

 We'll now create a couple pods via a ReplicationController.
 Create a YAML resource definition like so: